Date(s) - 04/03/2018

 Kay C. Mackesey

-TO THE VOTERS OF VILLAGE OF LAKE DELTON
+TO THE VOTERS OF THE VILLAGE OF LAKE DELTON

-Notice is hereby given of a spring primary election to be held in the Village of Lake Delton, Sauk County, Wisconsin on February 20, 2018, at which the officers named below shall be nominated.
+Notice is hereby given of a spring election to be held in Village of Lake Delton, Sauk County, Wisconsin on April 3, 2018, at which the officers named below shall be nominated.
 The names of the candidates for each office, whose nominations have been certified to or filed in this office, are given under the title of the office, each in its proper column in the sample ballot below.

 INFORMATION TO VOTERS